The Epic Masters: Take One! (1980)

-Erroneously dated in the box set as being released in October 1979, Take One! wasn't in fact released until February 1980, after the "Hot Dog" single had become Shaky's first UK hit single.
+Erroneously dated in the box set as being released in October 1979, Take One! was not in fact released until February 1980, after the "Hot Dog" single had become Shaky's first UK hit single.
 Produced by Mike Hurst, the album contained a host of experienced session men, including lead guitarist Albert Lee, pianist Geraint Watkins, steel guitarist B.J.
 Cole and bassist and arranger Stuart Colman.
 In April 1982 the album was re-released under the new title of Hot Dog with "That's All Right" and "Ah, Poor Little Baby" being replaced by "You and I Were Meant to Be" and "Make It Right Tonight" respectively.
 The Epic Masters CD also contains Stevens' first three non-album singles recorded for Epic in 1978 and 1979.
 This is the first release on CD of the Take One! album.